scheuchzer/smarkdown/README.md

 smarkdown
 =========

-A simple JEE webapp that renders Markdown files as HTML.
+A simple JEE webapp that renders Markdown files as HTML or HTML slideshow.